g6123/node-smtpd-lite/README.md

 #### receiver.replaceSocket(socket)

-Replace the socket [Receiver](#class-receiver) object uses.
+Replaces the socket [Receiver](#class-receiver) object uses.
 Also it removes event listeners registered by [Receiver](#class-receiver) from the old socket, and set the same listeners on the new socket.

 #### Event: 'sessionStart'
 Emitted when the server was connected to new client or client made new session (end of `DATA` or `RSET`).